Zodijackyl98/mcp-powertools/README.md

 Full-featured PostgreSQL database management with support for:

+- Multiple server support, one for linux(tested on Raspberry Pi) and one for your deskop(tested on Windows).
+No matter how you instruct your model that there are sepearate PostgreSQL servers for different machines, it keeps using wrong tools for wrong servers.
+That's why you have two MCP servers for two of your desired servers, I put prefixes one for 'pi_' and the other for 'desktop_'.
+You can setup both however you want depending on your .env file.
 - Database creation/deletion
 - Table creation with columns, constraints, and foreign keys
 - Column management (add/drop columns)